Belize Defence Force: 1st Volunteer Battalion

-One Support Battalion
+Support Battalion

 The Support Battalion commands the specialist platoons of the force.
 They are the Administrative Company, Mortar Platoon, Signal Platoon, Reece Platoon and the Combat Engineer Platoon.
 The Combat Engineer Platoon, formerly referred to as the Assault Pioneers in the early days of the BDF, has heavy equipment at its disposal and is trained to renovate and erect buildings as well as engage in construction.
 Part of the engineer unit is an Explosive Ordnance Device Team.
 Its role is to defuse or destroy bombs and engage in demolition work.

 Air Wing

-The Belize Defence Force Air Wing is the aviation branch of the Belize Defence Force, formed in 1983 it is based at the Philip S. W. Goldson International Airport in Ladyville.
-The main tasks of the Air Wing are Reconnaissance, SAR, CASEVAC, aerial resupply and troop transport.
-Furthermore, they assist the Belize Police Department in drug interdiction and anti-smuggling operations.

 Special Boat Unit

-The special boat unit is the Belize Defense Force maritime component that falls under the airwing.
-Their mandates includes mainly the entire country of Belize, all the rivers, and the coast lines.
-The people at the special boat unit are in charge of making sure that no illegal activities occur within the country of Belize in the rivers and the coastline.
+The SBU's mandate includes mainly the entire country of Belize, all the rivers and the coast lines, which operates under the Air Wing.
+The unit is in charge of making sure that no illegal activities occur within the country of Belize in the rivers and the coastline.
 They have a variety of boats which includes outboards and jet drive, however they are moving more into the riverine capabilities because their mandate includes mostly rivers.

-To distinguish them from the Belize Coast Guard, because their uniform is similar, people from the special boat unit, wear blue digitals whereas the coast guard use full blue.
+To distinguish them from the Belize Coast Guard, because their uniform is similar, people from the special boat unit wear blue digitals whereas the coast guard use full blue.
 The coast guard are mainly found along the seas whereas they restrict their presence to mainly the riverine areas.

+Special Assignment Group

+The Belize Special Assignment Group is the BDF's special forces unit.
+The Special Operations Force is responsible for special reconnaissance, direct actions, and military support.